powsybl/powsybl-core/docs/grid_exchange_formats/matpower/import.md

 A generator with a voltage control is created for each row of the `gen` matrix where the regulating control will be enabled if the target voltage is valid.

-Each branch row is converted into a line or a two windings transformer based on the `ratio` and `angle` attributes.
-If the `ratio` is not zero it will be mapped to PowSyBl as a structural ratio by defining properly the `ratedU` of both ends.
-When the `angle` has a non-zero value a phaseTapChanger with only one step is created.
+Each branch row is converted into either a line or a two-winding transformer based on the `ratio` and `angle` attributes.
+If the `ratio` is not zero it will be mapped to PowSyBl as a structural ratio by appropriately setting the `ratedU` values at both ends.
+When the `angle` is non-zero a phaseTapChanger with only one step is created.

 Finally, each row of the DC line block data is converted into one HVDC Line with voltage source converters.